icebird93/video.js/README.md

 # hola video.js
-Hola video.js is a web video player based on the popular video.js open source project world.
+hola video.js is a web video player based on the popular video.js open source project world.
 It supports HTML5 and Flash video.
-It supports video playback on desktops and mobile devices.
-Hola video.js integrates advanced features from [holacdn.com](http://www.holacdn.com)
+It supports video playback on desktops and mobile devices. hola video.js integrates advanced features from [holacdn.com](http://www.holacdn.com)

 ## Features